kuzudb/kuzu-docs/src/content/docs/cypher/query-clauses/match.md

 ---

-MATCH is the clause where you define a "graph pattern", i.e., a join of node or relationship records, to find in the database.[^1].
-There are several different ways to match patterns and we go through them below.
-MATCH is often accompanied by [WHERE](./where) (equivalent to SQL's WHERE clause) to define more predicates on the patterns that are matched.
+MATCH is the clause where you define a "graph pattern", i.e., a join of node or relationship records, to find in the database[^1].
+MATCH is often accompanied by[WHERE](./where) (equivalent to SQL's WHERE clause) to define more predicates on the patterns that are matched.

 :::caution[Note]
 - Similar to other high-level database query languages, nodes and relationships in the patterns are bound to variables, which can be referenced in other clauses (e.g., WHERE or RETURN) of the query. openCypher allows you to omit these variables, if you do not need to reference them.
-- Node/Rel table names in Kùzu are case sensitive.
-So you need to specify the labels of nodes/rels using the same letter cases you used in your node/rel table schema definitions.
+- Node/relationship table names in Kùzu are case sensitive.
+So you need to specify the labels of nodes/relationships using the same letter cases you used in your node/relationship table schema definitions.
 :::

 We will use the example database for demonstration, whose schema and data import commands are given [here](../query-clauses/example-database).